maduhaime/collectype-demo/README.md

 ## Project Structure

+- `index.html` — Landing page for the demo app.
 - `src/` — Main TypeScript source folder for the demo app.
 Typical subfolders:
-   - `collections/` — Custom collection classes and domain-specific function extensions (e.g., `PokemonCollection.ts`).
+   - `collections/` — Custom collection classes and domain-specific function extensions.
-   - `models/` — TypeScript types or interfaces representing your domain entities (e.g., `Pokemon.ts`).
+   - `models/` — TypeScript types or interfaces representing your domain entities.
-   - `data/` — Example data sets or fixtures used for demonstration and testing (e.g., `pokemons.ts`).
+   - `data/` — Example data sets or fixtures used for demonstration and testing.
    - `index.ts` — Main entry point for demo logic and usage examples.
-- `index.html` — Bulma-styled landing page for the demo app.

-**In a real application:**
+#### In a real application

 - `collections/` should contain all your custom collection wrappers and any business logic for manipulating collections.
 - `models/` should define your core data types, interfaces, or classes.
-- `data/` can be used for static data, mock data, or fixtures for development and testing.
-- `index.ts` (or `main.ts`) is typically the entry point for your app’s logic, bootstrapping, or demo scripts.

 ## About CollecType
 CollecType provides type-safe, chainable collection utilities for TypeScript, inspired by the Fluent Interface pattern.
 See the main [CollecType repository](https://github.com/maduhaime/collectype) for documentation and advanced usage.